Georgia's Gov. Kemp and fellow GOP leaders promise new state income tax rebates

 “Now what does this translate to for Georgia families?”
 Kemp asked.
 “That rebate means help paying the rent, or a car payment.
 It means school clothes for their kids or a shopping cart full of groceries.
 It means paying down the credit card debt, which people are living off of thanks to bad national policies.”

 Kemp has continually underestimated the amount of tax revenues that Georgia would collect in recent years, leaving the state with bulging bank accounts.
-A report released last week indicated that the state government now has more than $11 billion in unallocated surplus cash that leaders can spend however they want after Georgia ran a fourth year of surpluses.
+State government now has more than $11 billion in unallocated surplus cash that leaders can spend however they want after Georgia ran a fourth year of surpluses.

 The state has other reserves, as well, including a rainy day fund filled to the legal limit of $5.5 billion and a lottery reserve fund that now tops $2.4 billion.
-All told, Georgia had $19.1 billion in cash reserves on June 30, an amount equal to more than half of the projected spending of state revenue for the current budget year.
+All told, Georgia had $19.1 billion in cash reserves on June 30.

 The state has been spending its extra cash in other ways as well, using the money to pay for construction projects that Georgia would normally borrow to finance, shoring up a state pension funds, and speeding up already-planned roadwork.